cjyoung42/I2GDS_xylella/README.md

   geom_tiplab(aes(label = pretty_label), size = 2.5) +
   theme_tree2()
 ```
-Next, I added colors to the tree to make it easier to read.
-A mutate function is necessary to standardize the labels so that colors can be assigned; previously, I wanted labels to be either lowercase or uppercase but this creates problems for adding colors.
+**3.3** Next, I added colors to the tree to make it easier to read.
+A mutate function is necessary to standardize the labels so that colors can be assigned; previously, I wanted labels to be either lowercase or uppercase (to display the "UNKNOWN" sample) but this creates problems for adding colors. **Note**: ggplots/trees are very complicated to edit in R without breaking them.
+Oftentimes, adding a single feature or changing one color leads to multiple other issues that need correction.
+Adding a colored rectangle behind one label in order to highlight it is particularly problematic, and led to many entirely unreadable plots.
+Therefore, make sure to build the tree as an object first, and then add the colors and other aesthetics in a separate line of code.

 ```
 tip_df <- tip_df %>%